pepstock-org/Charba-Wiki/docs/charts/Gauge.md

 A gauge chart can have **ONLY** 1 dataset.
 :::

 The dataset can be created instantiating the constructor, passing the maximum value of chart.
+The maximum value can be also changed at runtime.

 The default value of maximum value is **100**.